Regulatory Information

 Any complaint may be sent to the Compliance Officer (RCCI) of the company at its registered office (16 Place de la Madeleine, 75008 Paris, France.
 The management company will acknowledge receipt of the complaint within ten working days of the date on which it was received and a response will be issued to the client within two months of receipt of the complaint.

-In France: In the event of an ongoing dispute, the client may contact a mediator, such as the AMF Ombudsman.
+In the event of an ongoing dispute, the client may contact a mediator, such as the AMF Ombudsman.
 The address of the AMF Ombudsman is: Autorité des Marchés Financiers, The AMF Ombudsman, 17 place de la Bourse, 75082 Paris CEDEX 02, France.
 The AMF mediation request form and the Mediation Charter are available online at www.amf-france.org.

 Conflict of interest policy